Netanyahu battles to stay in power in potential last weekend as Israel's Prime Minister - KESQ

 But that doesn’t mean Netanyahu is resigned to his defeat or leaving the Prime Minister’s official residence on Balfour Street in Jerusalem quietly.
 Netanyahu has repeatedly portrayed himself as the only one who can keep Israel safe from enemies in Iran, Gaza and Lebanon.

-In Israel’s 120-seat Knesset, Bennett has a razor-thin majority of 61 seats.
+In Israel’s 120-seat Parliament, known as the Knesset, Bennett has a razor-thin majority of 61 seats.

 Netanyahu and his allies have been working to pressure politicians from the right-wing Yamina and New Hope parties to vote against Bennett’s new government in a crucial confidence vote scheduled for Sunday afternoon.